littlevegasdavids/littlevegasdavids/README.md

 In December of 2022 I passed my last subject at the University of Pretoria which marked the completion of my undergraduate BSc Computer Science degree.

-In April 2023 I moved to Cape Town and joined a 6 month Software Engineer graduate program at [SovTech](https://www.sovtech.co.za/)
+In April 2023 I moved to Cape Town and joined a 6 month Software Engineer graduate program at [SovTech](https://www.sovtech.co.za/).
+In October 2023 I got promoted to Junior Software Developer at SovTech.
 </details>